thundernixon/minikbd-rotary-music_video/README.md

 In mode 2, it controls the Chrome extension [Video Speed Controller](https://chrome.google.com/webstore/detail/video-speed-controller/nffaoalbilbmmfgbnbgppjihopabppdk?hl=en) – play/pause, skip forward/back by 5 seconds, and speed increase/decrease.

-To avoid existing shortcut keys on Vimeo, I have separately configured the Video Speed Controller [settings](chrome-extension://nffaoalbilbmmfgbnbgppjihopabppdk/options.html) to use `W` for _decrease speed_ and `E` for _increase speed_.

 ## Installation